michelson/autocontext/README.md

 - Fully customizable with the ability to specify your own callback functions.
 - Supports the Repo option, which allows you to use different Repo configurations.
 - Works seamlessly with Ecto's changesets and other features.
-- Multiple changesets and multiple schemas.
+- Multiple changesets and multiple schemas are allowed.

 ---